The New Client Onboarding Questionnaire You'll Want to Send to Customers

 Create a Winning Client Onboarding Questionnaire

-By creating a questionnaire that captures both basic information about your client’s business and lets them highlight their specific needs, you can develop a reliable framework that encourages new clients to answer and helps streamline the onboarding process.
+By creating a questionnaire that captures basic information about your client’s business and lets them highlight their specific needs, you can develop a reliable framework that encourages new clients to answer and helps streamline the onboarding process.

-Editor's note: This post was originally published in September 2019 and has been updated for comprehensiveness.
+Editor's note: This article was originally published in June 2022 and has since been updated for comprehensiveness.

 customer onboarding templates